 Mind and Body programme

-Mind and Body programme is delivered to 13-17 year olds in school and the community to explore and better manage thoughts and behaviours associated with self-harm.
+Mind and Body programme is delivered to young people aged 13 to 17-years-old in school and the community to explore and better manage thoughts and behaviours associated with self-harm.
 Mind and Body also offers support for parents and carers of young people receiving support.

 CHUMS specialist bereavement support

-CHUMS offer specialist bereavement support to children and young people from 3½ up until their 26th birthday in Kent and Medway.
+CHUMS offer specialist bereavement support to children and young people aged from three and a half up until their 26th birthday in Kent and Medway.

 If you are having or have a new baby and feel you need support with your mental health and wellbeing, you can find out more about ‘perinatal’ mental health services via the Kent and Medway Local Maternity System’s website Bump, Birth and Beyond.